dlovric01/SmartHome/README.md

 My first application in mobile app development for my final project in mechatronics engineering.
-I was realy interested in Flutter but could not only do that for my final project because it needed to do something with my field of work so I made application to control home devices with bluetooth and infrared communication.
+I was interested in Flutter but could not only do that for my final project because it needed to do something with my field of work so I made application to control home devices with bluetooth and infrared communication.

 # SmartHome
 <h4>